-NOTE: An employee's off-duty access/use must not adversely reflect on TSA or negatively impact its mission, cause embarrassment to the agency, or cause the public and/or TSA to question the employee's reliability, judgment, or trustworthiness.
+NOTE: An employee's off-duty internet access/use must not adversely reflect on TSA or negatively impact its mission, cause embarrassment to the agency, or cause the public and/or TSA to question the employee's reliability, judgment, or trustworthiness.
 The above non-permissible or prohibited use/access is applicable while off duty and/or while using non-government supplied resources if an employee's off-duty internet access/use is identified with, or contains references to TSA in a manner that may reasonably imply a connection between TSA and the internet access/use.

-- (5) Personal Mail: Employees may not have personal mail directed to their place of employment3. - (6) Government Postage: Personal use of U.S. Government-furnished postage either metered or stamps - is prohibited.
+- (5) Personal Mail: Employees may not have personal mail directed to their place of employment.3 - (6) Government Postage: Personal use of U.S. Government-furnished postage either metered or stamps is prohibited.
 Personal use of other mailing services paid for by TSA is also prohibited.
 Employees may not use any form of government-supplied postage or mailing service for any personal or other non-approved purpose; this includes submitting job applications or mailing holiday or greeting cards.
-Employee organizations and/or morale groups and their members are also prohibited from using Government or TSA paid mailing services to distribute organizational information or conduct organizational business. - (7) Fiduciary Cards: Employees are prohibited from using government-provided purchase cards, fleet cards or travel cards for personal use or other non-official or unauthorized purposes.
-Employees to whom such cards have been issued must become familiar with the provisions of applicable TSA, DHS, and government policies.
-Employees are subject to TSA MD 1000.5, Government Travel Cards. - (a) Employees should seek reimbursement of legitimate official business expenses within five working days after completion of a trip or period of travel, or every 30 days if the employee is on continuous travel status.
+Employee organizations and/or morale groups and their members are also prohibited from using Government or TSA-paid mailing services to distribute organizational information or conduct organizational business.

 3 An exception to this prohibition is for employees posted or on temporary duty in foreign locations where government mail services have been established for security and safety reasons.
-See DHS MD 0590, Mail Management Program.
+See DHS MD 119-01, Mail Management Program.